emojicode/emojicode.github.io/src/reference/compiler.md

 mean comprehensive.
 To obtain a full list of all command line options run `emojicodec --help`.

-## Compiling files to An Executable Binary
+## Compiling Files to an Executable Binary

 The most obvious purpose of the compiler is the compilation of Emojicode source files into a binary.
 The compiler expects the path to a single file, which